Ceasar/ceasar.github.com/posts/joycons.md

-# Some alternatives to Nintendo Joy-Con controllers
+# Some alternatives to the Nintendo Joy-Con

-<title>Some alternatives to Nintendo Joy-Con controllers</title>
+<title>Some alternatives to the Nintendo Joy-Con</title>
 <style>
 img {
     max-width: 100%;
 }
+table {
+    border-spacing: 0 0.5em;
+}
 </style>

 <time>2019-07-20</time>

-According to a [recent popular Reddit thread with over twenty-five thousand upvotes](https://www.reddit.com/r/NintendoSwitch/comments/cczxwz/i_know_its_been_said_a_billion_times_but_nintendo/), normal use of Nintendo Joy-Con controllers inevitably leads to a hardware failure called "Joy-Con drift", in which one of the thumbsticks feeds input to the game even when the player is not touching the controller.
+According to a [recent popular Reddit thread with over twenty-five thousand upvotes](https://www.reddit.com/r/NintendoSwitch/comments/cczxwz/i_know_its_been_said_a_billion_times_but_nintendo/), normal use of Nintendo Joy-Con controllers eventually leads to a hardware failure called "Joy-Con drift", in which one of the thumbsticks feeds input to the game even when the player is not touching the controller.
 This can cause in-game cameras and cursors to slowly move toward one direction, which makes most games extremely unpleasant to play.
 Nintendo has not addressed the issue, which makes Joy-Con controllers a risky $80 purchase.

 Since I am in the market for a controller myself, the discussion motivated me to write this page, which compiles my research on several Joy-Con alternatives that were widely recommended on Reddit and discusses the trade-offs.